 It’s impossible to over-prepare for a coaching session.
 This is time that would otherwise be spent selling, so coaches must respect the rep’s commitment and ensure they use sessions wisely.
 According to Damon, Head of Global Strategy at Sandler Training, a manager “sharing a couple of ideas isn’t coaching.”
 Rather, each engagement should be “intentional” and “purposeful”.

-Prior to each session, coaches should have reviewed the recommended playbooks or content kits and have a plan of action in place.
-This ensures that as they work with reps, they are strategically guiding the rep to recognise and make a specific behavioural change — and ultimately improve performance.
+Prior to each session, coaches should have reviewed the recommended playbooks or content kits and have a coaching plan in place.
+This ensures that as they work with sellers, they are strategically guiding the seller to recognise and make a specific behavioural change — and ultimately improve sales success and performance.

 Tim Riesterer, Chief Strategy Officer at Corporate Visions, suggests that coaches observe and coach in the same environment their sellers use.
 If they sell virtually, coaches should listen to calls and coach ways to perform better in online meetings.
 If your reps primarily sell in-person, coaches need to perform ride-alongs to observe and coach on performance in those moments.